History of animation in India

 The history of animation in India can be traced to the early 20th century.
 Precursors to modern animation such as shadow puppets and slide shows entertained audiences before the advent of the cinema.
 Pioneers such as Dadasaheb Phalke, Gunamoy Banerjee, K.S.
 Gupte and G.K.
-Ghokle kept the tradition of animation alive during the first half of the 20th century.
+Gokhle kept the tradition of animation alive during the first half of the 20th century.
 Such individuals were usually self-taught and were inspired by foreign cartoons.

 Pre-Independence

 Even before the birth of animation, shadow-puppet traditions used images to tell stories.
 A notable example is tholu bommalata ("the dance of the leather puppets") from the state of Andhra Pradesh.
 The puppets used were large, had multiple joints, and were coloured on both sides.
 This meant that coloured shadows were projected onto the screen.
 Performances were accompanied by music.
 Folk tales and various epics such as the Mahabharata and Ramayana were dramatised.

 The Shambharik Kharolika was another means of entertainment that pre-dated the age of the cinema.
 A series of hand-painted glass slides were projected using an apparatus called the "magic lantern".
 Mahadeo Gopal Patwardhan and his sons were responsible for popularising the medium across parts of India in the late 19th century.
 Patwardhan initially took it up as a hobby after being inspired by his friend Madan Madhav Rao Vitale, who was an engineer.
 Eventually, elements such as dialogue, narration, lyrics and background music were added.
 The first public show was held on 20 February 1892 in Kalyan, Mumbai.
 The first grand tour ended on 27 December 1895 at the 11th session of the Indian National Congress in Pune.
 The slides depicted various tales from the Ramayana, Sita Swayamvar, Mahabharata, Sati Anasuya, Raja Harishchandra, Shekhar Dashratha and the circus.
 The circus slides were sponsored by the proprietors of the Chhatre's Grand Circus.
 Works by painters Raja Ravi Verma and Madhavrao Dhurandhar were also recreated.

 It is said that Raja Harishchandra's story in the form of an animated slide show was an influence behind prolific filmmaker Dadasaheb Phalke's first movie Raja Harishchandra, produced in 1913.
 Raja Harishchandra is notable for being India's first indigenous silent feature film.